Dichoto/FetalAge/README.md

 # Fetal Age
 CNN model for classification of fetal age group.
-Sensitivity analysis for identification of ROIs that is important in fetal neurodevelopment.
+Sensitivity analysis for identification of ROIs that are important in fetal neurodevelopment.